xt0fer/reveal-slides/md/intro-to-oop.md

 #Initialization Blocks

-Its important to set the values of fields before we reference them.
+* Its important to set the values of fields before we reference them.
 We use constructors to do that for instance fields, but what about class level or static fields?

 -
+###Initialization Blocks

-This is where Initialization Blocks come in, they are used to run a set of instructions when the Class is constructed, before any objects are ever created.
+* This is where Initialization Blocks come in, they are used to run a set of instructions when the Class is constructed, before any objects are ever created.
 This

 ```
 public Superman ( ){